JABirchall/NimdaTS3/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/DrBotTeamSpeak3/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/JABirchall/NimdaTS3/project/tags).

 ## Authors

-* **DrWhat** - *All the work*
+* **JABirchall** - *All the work*

-See also the list of [contributors](https://github.com/DrWhatNoName/DrBotTeamSpeak3/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/JABirchall/NimdaTS3/graphs/contributors) who participated in this project.

 ## License